 The Semi-State Rooms are currently closed, and usually open late autumn – spring.
 The Semi-State Rooms are not open on days when the State Apartments are closed.

-St George’s Chapel is open for visitors from 23 July on Monday, Thursday, Friday and Saturday.
+St George’s Chapel is open for visitors on Monday, Thursday, Friday and Saturday from 10:00 to 16:15 (last entry 16:00).
+More details are available on the Chapel website.

 As a working royal palace, the Castle is used frequently by The Queen for State ceremonies and official entertaining, and closures can occasionally occur at short notice.